SAP-archive/teched2020-DAT163/README.md

 ## Disclaimer
-Your screen shots may look different than those in the exercises; they may contain addition content, depending on what other attendees have entered.
+- Your screen shots may look different than those in the exercises; they may contain additional content, depending on what other attendees have entered.
+- This hands on exercise was originally created for a TechEd session, please note that usernames and passwords WILL be different then given in the steps throughout this document and you should use the username and password provided to you.

 ## Exercises